CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![](./images/lab2-04-23.png)

-6. In the status bar, verify that the query has two columns and 39 rows.
+6. In the status bar, verify that the query has 2 columns and 39 rows.

 	![](./images/lab2-04-24.png)